pec0ra/buvic/README.md

 ```
 git push --tags
 ```
-Docker hub will automatically build the corresponding docker image (Note: it can take a few hours until the images are built).

-Alternatively, you can run the script `release.py <version>` which will do this automatically.
+Running the script `release.py <version>` will do these git steps automatically.

 ## Docker